Min Chen (biologist)

 Min Chen is an Australian plant physiologist.
-She was born in China and educated in Northeast Normal University China - BSc in 1984 and MSc in 1987 and received her PhD in 2003 from The University of Sydney Australia.
 She is a full professor and Australian Research Council Future Fellow in the School of Biological Sciences at the University of Sydney.
 Her research is primarily concerned with elucidating the molecular and biochemical mechanism of the energy-storing reactions in photosynthetic organisms, especially the function of novel photopigments in oxygenic photosynthetic bacteria.

+Early life and education

+She was born in Dalian, China and educated in Northeast Normal University, China - BSc in 1984 and MSc in 1987 - and received her PhD in 2003 from University of Sydney.

 Research

 Her research found that chlorophyll f has an absorption maximum at 706nm in vitro, which suggests that oxygenic photosynthesis can be extended even further into the infrared region, which may open up associated bioenergy applications.
 Red-shifted chlorophylls could be used extend light capture in crop plants.
 Chen is the University of Sydney node leader of Australian Research Council Centre of Excellence for Translational Photosynthesis.
 The function of Chlorophyll f in photosynthetic reactions is uncertain and the ecological distribution of chlorophyll f remains unknown.